marcelpatrick/ProjectileShooter/README.md

   - Define SpawnProjectile() and make it spawn the projectile at the launcher location
   - Define the timer setter and make it call SpawnProjectile()
   - On BeginPlay() get launcher location and rotation and start the timer

+# Child Classes

+## Launcher Child Class
+- Create a C++ class derived from Launcher: "LauncherChild_1"
+- Create a Blueprint based on this class
+  - Add a mesh to it
+  - Check simulate physics

+## Projectile Child Class
+- Create a C++ class derived from Launcher: "ProjectileChild_1"
+- Create a Blueprint based on this class
+  - Add a mesh to it
+  - Check simulate physics